Main Claire's Itchy Feet logo

 bangkok itinerary 4 days | Best Bangkok Itinerary

-Here is a summary of the best 4 day Bangkok itinerary
+Here’s a summary of the best Bangkok itinerary 4 days:

-If you want to avoid hating Bangkok then I recommend easing your way into the city and making your first day a chilled one.
-So, spend day 1 of your Bangkok itinerary exploring Lumpini mall.
-Jim Thompson House, Lumphini Park
+Day 1: If you want to avoid hating Bangkok, I recommend easing your way into the city and making your first day chill.
+Spend day one of your Bangkok itinerary exploring the Lumpini Mall and Park.

-I made this handy map you can save to help you navigate your way about the best temples to visit in Bangkok.
+Day 2: I made this handy map you can save to help you navigate your way around the best temples to visit in Bangkok.

-This is a BIG day on your Bangkok trip itinerary, today you are going to be hitting up ALL of the temples… Okey not all of them, that would be impossible as there are thousands of temples in Bangkok, but you will be visiting 5 of the main temples using this Bangkok temple one day itinerary.
+This is a big day on your Bangkok trip, as you’ll visit ALL of the city’s temples… Okay, not all of them, but you will see five main temples using this Bangkok temple itinerary.

-The temples you will be visiting are (in this order):
+The temples I recommend visiting (in this order) are:

 1. Wat Ratchanatdram Worawihan